neurithm-void/sheldor/README.md

 # SHELDOR : The Conqueror

-A text generator based on dialogs of Sheldon Copper, from The Big Bang Shows.
+A text generator based on dialogs of Sheldon Copper, from The Big Bang Theory.